Jeniamakarchik/ml_ysda_part_1/README.md

 # ML_SHAD

-Repo for the ML(Part 1 and Part 2) course in School of Data Analysis.
+Repo for the ML(Part 1) course in the School of Data Analysis.